 Heather Montgomery, mother of Denisha Montgomery (everythinglubbock.com)

-The family has now taken matters into their own hands and hired attorney Lindsey Knapp to help them look into the case.
+The family has now taken matters into their own hands and hired attorney Lindsey Knapp to help them investigate the case.

 ‘We want the truth’ | Family demands answers about Kentuckian’s death at Army post in Germany